vdallco/FPVSkyDive-Mods/README.md

 - Click Compile
 - File -> Save Module

-Now the loading screen can get past the "Loading user data..." setp, but the main menu banner/ad is broken.
+Now the loading screen can get past the "Loading user data..." step, but the main menu banner/ad is broken.

 ## Lua console